kuiperzone/PupNet-Deploy/README.md

     <img src="Media/Screenie-Setup.png" style="width:50%;max-width:600px;"/>
 </p>

-On installation, we find we have the new Program Menu entries, shown below.
+On installation, we find we have new Program Menu entries, shown below.
 We can see that it has also included a link to our home page, which is optional.

 <p style="text-align:left;margin-top:2em;margin-bottom:2em;">
     <img src="Media/Screenie-StartMenu.png" style="width:40%;max-width:800px;"/>
 </p>

-Moreover, we see the "Command Prompt" option described above.
+Moreover, there is a "Command Prompt" option to launch a dedicated Console windows, as described above.

 ## Creating New PupNet Project Files ##

-If you're starting a new project, you will wish to generate a new `pupnet.conf` file and, commonly the associated desktop and AppStream metadata files as well.
+If you're starting a new project, you will wish to generate a new `pupnet.conf` file and possibly the associated desktop and AppStream metadata files as well.

 To generate a new `pupnet.conf` file in the current working directory: